 - A. Design Criteria - 1.
 Scope - a.
 This section applies to all 3rd Party Assets. - 2.
 Height - a.
 Pole heights will be limited to the maximum allowed by the SWF definition above. - b.
-Modifications or replacement of existing poles should not prohibit existing pole attachment heights and uses such as telecommunications or street lighting, as directed by the pole owner. - 3.
-Equipment requirements - a.
-Individual antenna array volumes will not exceed 3 cubic feet each.
+Modifications or replacement of existing poles should not prohibit existing pole attachment heights and uses such as telecommunications or street lighting, as directed by the pole owner.

-- i.
+- 3. Equipment requirements - a.
+Individual antenna array volumes will not exceed 3 cubic feet each. - i.
 Maximum of one shrouded canister antenna array per pole. - ii.
 Maximum of three external flat panel antenna arrays per pole.
 Do not exceed 12 inches from surface of pole to back of antenna.
 All flat panel antenna arrays must be installed at the same nominal elevation. - b.
 General equipment and mounting components must be the smallest technically feasible.
 The City expects the dimensions to not exceed: - i.
 Maximum 7.5 cubic feet in total volume on poles 30 feet or less. - ii.
 Maximum 11 cubic feet in total volume on poles greater than 30 feet. - iii.
 Maximum of one consolidated equipment cabinet per pole. - 4.
 Equipment mounting - a.
 Equipment cabinets should be on the street side of poles where feasible. - b.
 Do not have static or flashing lights that are visible more than 10 feet from base of pole when equipment enclosures are closed. - c.
 Do not obstruct pole climbing space. - 5.
 Separation of facilities - a.
 Maintain separation of equipment and wiring as required per code. - 6.
 Electrical service - a.
 Provide maintenance shut-off switch. - b.
 Post instructions at shut-off switch for maintenance crews to notify carrier operations when working in proximity to antennas or other equipment. - c.
 Backup battery systems are not permitted downstream of shut-off switch. - d.
 Any associated meter must be located in a below grade vault or recessed within the pole. - B. Conditions for Attachment - 1.
-VOLUNTARY Site Walk Any applicant may request a site walk with PBOT prior to an application for a SWF.
-Requests for a site walk may be made here: (Web Link) - a.
-Fees associated with the site walk are for cost recovery purposes only and are shown on PBOT's fee schedule. - b.
-Site walk fees shall be paid prior to the site walk. - c.
-A representative from the Vertical Infrastructure staff will attend all site walks.

-- d.
-Site walks will require preliminary research and consequently a Vertical Infrastructure technician will schedule the site walk a minimum of five business days after the request is made. - e.
-A post site walk report will be generated and delivered electronically to the applicant within two business days of the site walk.
-The report will include a summary of research gathered by the Vertical Infrastructure technician as well as a summary of the items discussed at the site walk. - f.
-All information provided by PBOT in the site walk report is for the benefit of the applicant.
-Due diligence for any information necessary for the successful permitting, design, or construction of a pole or a SWF is the responsibility of the applicant.
-The applicant will hold PBOT harmless for any information discovered after the site walk report is generated which may impact the project. - g.
-The site walk report becomes public record and will be made available to future site walk requestors. - 2.
 Application for Attachment - a.
-Applications must be submitted in person with representatives of the Vertical Infrastructure team. - i.
-Meeting requests may be made by filling out the request form here: (Web Link) - ii.
-Fees associated with the application meeting are for cost recovery purposes only and are shown on PBOT's fee schedule. - iii.
-Application meeting fees shall be paid prior to the meeting. - iv.
-Application meetings will be scheduled a minimum of five business days after payment is received. - b.
+Applications must be submitted to representatives of the Vertical Infrastructure team. - i.
+Requests may be made by filling out the request form here: (Web Link)

+- ii.
+Fees associated with the application are for cost recovery purposes only and are shown on PBOT's fee schedule. - iii.
+Application fees shall be paid prior within five business days of fee notification from PBOT. - b.
 SWF applications must include all items detailed in the checklist here: (Web link) - c.
 SWF applications for attachment to a 3rd Party Asset must include any plan sets from the Asset owner associated with the replacement and/or relocation of the pole, including conduit/vault needs. - i.
 Plan set will be used to facilitate the Street Opening permit process in parallel with the SWF application review. - ii.
 Plan set will require concurrence from 3rd Party Asset owner. - d.
-Ramp Assessments

-- i.
+Ramp Assessments - i.
 Any pole replacements within an intersection corner or adjacent to a mid-block ramp will require a ramp assessment. - ii.
 Ramp assessment forms can be found here: (Web Link) - e.
 Any application with missing or incomplete information may be cause for rejection of the application. - f.
-The City has 10 days after application submission to review the application for missing or incomplete information.
+The City has 10 days after application fee payment to review the application for missing or incomplete information.
 If information is incomplete, the City must then notify the applicant and the shot clock is automatically tolled (and re-set) when the applicant submits additional information. - g.
 At the completion of the comprehensive review process, once the plans are deemed acceptable, PBOT will issue a permit to the franchised entity represented by the applicant. - h.
 All fees associated with the issuance of the SWF permit and/or Street Opening permit are shown on PBOT's fee schedule.